yourlabs/djwc/README.md

 ## Getting started

+### How to try djwc

+For a quick test:

+- clone and enter this repo
+- run `pip install django -e .`
+- start the example with: `./manage.py djwc && ./manage.py runserver`

+You should see some polymer components on `localhost:8000`

 ### How to install djwc

 - `pip install djwc`,
 - add `djwc` to `INSTALLED_APPS` (for the management command)
 - add the `'djwc.middleware.ScriptMiddleware'` `MIDDLEWARE` (to inject scripts).

-For a quick test: just clone this repo and run `pip install -e .` then `./manage.py djwc && ./manage.py runserver` will start the example.

 ### How to use webcomponents